shazlanamirul8/HR-Analytics-Employee-Attrition-Performance-SQL-/README.md

 ORDER BY work_life_balance;

 ##### Insight from the Query
-This data shows list of employees who have bad work life balance but still main good relationship in overall with the company.
+This data shows list of employees who have low work life balance but still main good relationship in overall with the company.
 From this data, employer able to provide suppors to the employees in order to increase their work life balance.

 ##### Screenshot of the Query
 ![low_wlb](low_wlb.png)